mstingl/md2weasypdf/README.md

 python -m md2weasypdf <input_folder_or_file> <output_path>
 ```

+When a layout is not specified in the files frontmatter (see below), the `--layout` option has to be passed.

 ### Watch Mode

 The watch mode is intended for creation of layouts.
 The given layouts directory and input directory will be watched for changes.